This easy pumpkin pie recipe will wow your guests! The pumpkin custard can be made with fresh pumpkin puree or canned – your choice!

 I’ll be completely honest with you.
 For me, the traditional holiday pumpkin pie recipe has been outdone by these maple pumpkin custards.
-And yet, some of us still want pie.
+Of course, I avoid eating wheat, so the custards are a better option for me anyway, but some of us still want pie.

-Might as well choose your own pie filling, right?
+Might as well choose your own pie filling for this easy pumpkin pie recipe, right?

 Easy Pumpkin Pie Recipe